postgrespro/pg_probackup/Documentation.md

 You can use these options together with [backup](#backup) and [set-delete](#set-backup) commands.

-For details on backup pinning, see the [Pinning a Backup](#pinning-a-backup) section.
+For details on backup pinning, see the section [Pinning a Backup](#pinning-a-backup).

     --ttl=ttl
 Specifies the amount of time the backup should be pinned.
 Must be a positive integer.
 The zero value unpin already pinned backup.
 Supported units: ms, s, min, h, d (s by default).
 Example: `--ttl=30d`.